Surgical Procedures: Surgery and Staging for Rectal Cancer

 How can I care for myself?

-Depending on the extent of your surgery, you may need a family member or friend to help you with your daily tasks until you are feeling better and your medical team gives you the go ahead to resume normal activity.
+Depending on the type of surgery, you may need a family member or friend to help you with your daily tasks until you are feeling better and your care team tells you it is okay to resume normal activity.

-Be sure to take your medications as directed to prevent pain, infection or other conditions and call your medical team with any concerning symptoms.
+Be sure to take your medications as directed to prevent pain, infection, or other conditions and call your medical team with any new symptoms.

-If constipation is present, speak with your healthcare team about recommendations they have to offer relief.
+If you have constipation, talk with your healthcare team about recommendations they have to offer relief.

 This hand-out provides general information only.
 Please be sure to discuss the specifics of your surgical plan and recovery with your surgeon.